There are many gorgeous castles in the Czech Republic, let alone in Europe.

 Below is a small example of such castles in the Czech Republic.
 We think you’ll love them all.

 26 Most Beautiful Castles in the Czech Republic

 Here are the most beautiful Czech castles in no particular order.

 1. Prague Castle

 Prague Castle is not only the largest ancient castle in the world but also encompasses one of the most historically significant churches in the Czech Republic.

 Constructed between the 9th and 17th centuries in Romanesque, Gothic, and Renaissance styles, this castle in Prague has been home to Bohemian kings, Holy Roman emperors, and Czechoslovakian presidents.

-Prague Castle consists of military fortifications, extravagant palaces, grand churches, and historical buildings, all surrounded by courtyards and exquisite gardens filled with elaborate fountains, sculptures, and monuments.
+Prague Castle consists of military fortifications, extravagant palaces, grand churches, and historical buildings, all surrounded by courtyards and exquisite European gardens filled with elaborate fountains, sculptures, and monuments.

 You can spend days here ambling through royal palaces and grand halls, taking in splendid views of the beautiful complex from the high towers, while the old-fashioned Golden Lane will transport you to the Middle Ages.

 The St Vitus Cathedral is a treasure all on its own, being dedicated to the young Sicilian boy who somehow survived being boiled in oil in 330 AD for refusing to denounce his Christian faith.